 Dilip Kumar considers her the greatest actress he ever worked with, citing her instinct for grasping the essence of a scene as second to none.
 Filmfare in their poll in the 1950s declared her the most beautiful woman in the movies, ahead of even Madhubala.
-She acted opposite all the top actors of her time, barring Raj Kapoor, having huge commercial successes like Samadhi (1950), Jaadu (1951), Nastik (1954), Munimji (1955), Mr. X (1957) and Kala Pani (1958) and received great critical acclaim for her performances in films like Rahi (1952), Shikast (1953), Railway Platform (1955) and Awaaz (1956).
-Yet, when one talks of the legendary actresses of the Indian screen, Nalini Jaywant’s name hardly ever crops up, something that is grossly ufair to this extremely good-looking and multi-faceted actress.
+She acted opposite all the top actors of her time, barring Raj Kapoor although a film was announced with the two of them in 1949 which never took off.
+She had huge commercial successes like Samadhi (1950), Jaadu (1951), Nastik (1954), Munimji (1955), Mr. X (1957) and Kala Pani (1958) and received great critical acclaim for her performances in films like Rahi (1953), Shikast (1953), Railway Platform (1955) and Awaaz (1956).
+Yet, when one talks of legendary actresses of the Indian screen, Nalini Jaywant’s name hardly ever crops up, something that is grossly unfair to this extremely good-looking and multi-faceted actress.

-1950 was Nalini’s breakthrough year as she became a top star with two of her films opposite Ashok Kumar, Samadhi and Sangram.
+1950 was Nalini’s big, big year as she became a top star with two of her films opposite Ashok Kumar, Samadhi and Sangram.
 Samadhi was a patriotic drama addressing Subash Chandra Bose and the Indian National army.
-The film, though called politically obselete by leading film magazine of the day, Filmindia, was a huge success at the box office, its song Gore Gore O Banke Chhore being perhaps Nalini’s most popular song ever.
-On the other side of the spectrum, Sangram was a gritty crime drama wherein she played the heroine reforming the anti-hero.
-Nalini more than left her mark on both the films and went on to form a hit pair with Ashok Kumar, the two of them doing several films together like Kafila (1952), Naubahar (1952), Saloni (1952), Mr X and Sheroo (1957).
+Nalini and Kuldip Kaur played sisters who were spies for the British.
+The film, though called politically obsolete by leading film magazine of the day, Filmindia, was a huge success at the box office, its song Gore Gore O Banke Chhore being perhaps Nalini’s most popular song ever.
+On the other side of the spectrum, Sangram was a gritty crime drama wherein she played the heroine doing her best to reform the anti-hero.
+Nalini more than left her mark on both the films and went on to form a hit pair with Ashok Kumar, the two of them doing several films together thereafter like Kafila (1952), Naubahar (1952), Saloni (1952), Mr X and Sheroo (1957).
 It is said the two of them were romantically involved for a period as well.

-Nalini remained an important leading lady through to the mid fifties.
-Filmmakers like KA Abbas (Rahi), Ramesh Saigal (Shikast – arguably her career’s best performance opposite Dilip Kumar, Railway Platform) and Zia Sarhady (Awaaz) extended Nalini Jaywant’s association with realistic and socialistic films while filmmakers like Mahesh Kaul (Naujavan (1951)) and AR Kardar (Jaadu) developed her alternate musical persona later personified by the frothy Filmistan musicals like Nastik, her biggest hit opposite Ajit and Munimji, a carefree romantic film with Dev Anand as her leading man.
+Nalini remained an important leading lady through to the mid 1950s.
+Filmmakers like KA Abbas (Rahi), Ramesh Saigal (Shikast – arguably her career’s best performance opposite Dilip Kumar, Railway Platform) and Zia Sarhady (Awaaz) extended Nalini Jaywant’s association with realistic and socialistic films while filmmakers like Mahesh Kaul (Naujavan (1951)) and AR Kardar (Jaadu) developed her alternate musical persona, later personified by the frothy Filmistan musicals like Nastik, her biggest hit opposite Ajit, and Munimji, a carefree romantic film with Dev Anand as her leading man.